Pentecostal Foreign Mission of Norway: Congo

 In 1960 at the field conference, they decided that the mission work was to be led by a council of missionaries and leaders of the local church in the country.
 Local Congolese church members also took over responsibility for all primary schools.

 The work in the Congo received a name: Communauté des Églises libres de Pentecôte en Afrique or CELPA, the Association of Free Pentecostal churches in Africa.
 The leadership structure was changed.
 Work was left to the Congolese and there was only one missionary, designated as an advisor to the steering committee.
 The churches were added to 13 districts, totaling six regions.
 In 1999 there were only four to five Norwegian missionaries left in the Congo, the work having been left to the locals.
 CELPA sent out its first missionaries to foreign countries—to Niger.

 In 1991, the country had democracy and freedom of expression for the first time, after having been subject to an authoritarian colonial government for 60 years (1901–1961) and 30 years of dictatorship (1961–1991).
 These were years of unrest and war in Congo.
 The missionaries had to leave the country several times from the 1960s to 1998.
 There was widespread violence, oppression, assault, pillaging, and mass murder.
 Many missionaries experienced war up close.
 The only network that worked in the country were Christian churches including the Catholic Church and CELPA.
 They managed to keep schools and health care open, even if the government structure collapsed.

-In 2003, there was peace between the warring parties in the civil war.
+In 2003, there was a fragile peace in Congo.
+The warring parties in the Second Congo War that had escalated into a major African war with major Global operators, had to some extent withdrawn and calmed down.
 Between three and four million people had been killed and churches in the Congo began the reconstruction of the country.

 Today CELPA has nearly 400,000 baptized members.
 It has built hundreds of schools and a hospital.
 They run Bible schools and a theological institute.
 CELPA has also sent missionaries to Niger, Rwanda, Tanzania and Somalia.